andresmascl/andresmascl/README.md

 # Welcome!

 ### What I am currently working on
-I work currently as a R&D Engineer at SogiTech
+I work currently as Scrum Team Lead at SogiTech developing a Python based ERP

 ### Proyects I have worked on